 Plant Scale

-Since discovered, the croton scale has been found to infest 72 croton species throughout Florida.
+Since its discovery, the croton scale has been found to infest 72 croton species throughout Florida.
 It may have spread from nursery shipments to other states.

 Red Spider Mites